 How do we prepare learners for the complex demands of tomorrow's world?
 Learning independence?
 Learning intelligence?
 Learning to think?
 Over 40 years, cognitive acceleration research has sought to answer these questions and has produced several classroom programs like Cognitive Acceleration through Science Education (CASE, or Thinking Science ), Cognitive Acceleration through Maths Education (CAME, Thinking Maths) and Let's Think! that have successfully improved achievement.
 The interest in CA programs is steadily increasing in Australia.

-Thinking clearly has never been more important for our learners but the teaching of thinking is so often overshadowed by other curriculum demands.
-In Queensland, the landscape of senior education is about to change - find out how early, evidence-based intervention can give your students the cognitive agility to meet the demands the new senior syllabi.
+Thinking clearly has never been more important, however, the teaching of thinking is often overshadowed by other curriculum demands.
+In Queensland, the landscape of senior education is about to change; find out how early, evidence-based intervention can give your students the cognitive agility to meet the demands of the new senior syllabi.

 If you are interested in Cognitive Acceleration through Science Education (CASE, Thinking Science), Thinking Maths, Piagetian programs or how metacognition can impact the learning in your school and prepare students for ever changing curriculum demands, this conference is a 'must-attend' event.